William Dillon Otter: Freemason

 Otter was initiated into the Ionic Lodge of Freemasonry in Toronto in February 1869.
 He became Worshipful Master in 1873.

 Legacy

 Otter Squadron, composed of University Training Plan Non Commissioned Member (UTPNCM) Officer Cadets, at the Royal Military College of Canada in Kingston, Ontario, was named in his honour and the Cadet Squadron Leader of Otter Squadron is permitted to carry his sword on graduation parade.

 Family connections

+In October 1895 he married Marian Porter, daughter of James Porter & Agnes Dryden.
+They had three sons and one daughter.
 Otter was the grandfather of Canadian Military historian Desmond Morton.